Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 An exponential horn antenna or scalar horn antenna has curved sides.
 The curvature increases exponentially with the length.
 These antennas are notable for their constant impedance across a wide frequency range and very low internal reflections.

-Corrugated horn antennas have slots or groves on the inside of the horn.
+Corrugated horn antennas have slots or grooves on the inside of the horn.
 The corrugations are a fraction of the size of the received wavelength.
 The corrugations give the horn a wider bandwidth and smaller side-lobes.
 Their radiation patterns are almost symmetrical.

 The Pros of Horn Antennas